For home piano lessons in Finsbury Park, Manor House, N4 and the surrounding areas, please click here: Piano Teacher Finsbury Park.

 But why Dublin?
 Why not London?
 After all, Handel had been living in London for a number of years now, at the invitation of the King, and it was his second home.
 (His residence in the capital has since been turned into the Handel House Museum.)
 Handel had been disappointed by the reception given to his previous works by music audiences, and was unwilling to face another poor response.
 After all, you can only go through a few rejections before you get discouraged altogether.
 Choosing the city of Dublin to premiere Messiah, in a way, was using a smaller city as a testing ground for the work.
 Perhaps Handel also hoped to gauge the response to the work and make any necessary revisions before launching it in London - kind of like a focus of group of sorts.

-Messiah was a success in Dublin but back in London the success was less forthcoming.
+Messiah can be said to have had some form of royal influence in its origin.
+It was a success in Dublin but back in London the success was less forthcoming.
 Perhaps it was due to the scale of the work, which had 53 movements and required large numbers of musicians.
 (One performance of the work advertised the presence of eight hundred musicians as a selling point.)
 But the work has established itself and its success needs no further scrutiny.
 Centuries on, it still remains part of the framework of Western choral music, and a core of Christmas music.
 In concert halls it is customary to stand for the "Hallelujah" chorus.
 It originates from a belief that later at the London premiere, King George II did so, out of respect for the Creator, and all his subjects were hence obliged to also stand.